soundaryaramesh/soundaryaramesh.github.io/index.md

 Hey there!
 <!-- <img src='../files/photo.jpg' style='float:top;width:80%;padding-left:15px'/> -->
 I'm Soundarya Ramesh, currently a postdoctoral researcher at the [Augmented Human Lab](https://ahlab.org), in the National University of Singapore (NUS), working on applying machine learning to improve human safety and well-being.
-I have expertise working with time-series data -- audio signals as well as physiological sensor data, and more recently, I'm exploring multimodal data (i.e., audio+text, physiological data+text).
+I have expertise working with time-series data -- audio signals as well as physiological sensor data, and more recently, I'm exploring multimodal data in audio context for applications such as language-queried audio enhnacement.

 Prior to my postdoc, I completed my Ph.D. in Computer Science at NUS, on the topic of audio security and privacy, while being supervised by [Prof. Jun Han](https://www.comp.nus.edu.sg/~junhan/) and [Prof. Chan Mun Choon](https://www.comp.nus.edu.sg/~chanmc/).